DarrenPaulWright/object-agent/docs/isEqual.md

 <a name="isEqual"></a>

 ## isEqual() ⇒ <code>Boolean</code>
 Shallow compares two or more items.
-All items are compared with strict equality except Dates and RegExps which compare their _values_ with strict equality.
+All items are compared with strict equality except Dates and RegExps which compare their _values_ with strict equality and Objects and Arrays which compare key lengths.

 **Kind**: global function